enh11/heart_hypergroups/README.md

 ## Overview

-This project implements some basic functions to work with hypercompositional structures.
+This repository includes some basic functions to work with hypercompositional structures.
 In particualre we include:

 - **Hyperoperation**: Defines a binary operation on a set H.
 - **Associativity Check**: Verifies if a hyperoperation is associative.